liferay/liferay-docs/userGuide/en/chapters/11-installing-liferay.markdown

 2. Download your database driver `.jar` file and put it into the `$JBOSS_HOME/modules/com/liferay/portal/main` folder as well.
 For demonstration purposes, we'll download the MySQL Connector/J driver from [http://dev.mysql.com/downloads/connector/j/](http://dev.mysql.com/downloads/connector/j/) and put its `.jar` file into the `$JBOSS_HOME/modules/com/liferay/portal/main` folder.

-3. Create file `modules.xml` in the `$JBOSS_HOME/modules/com/liferay/portal/main` folder and insert the following contents.
+3. Create the file `modules.xml` in the `$JBOSS_HOME/modules/com/liferay/portal/main` folder and insert the following contents.

 		<?xml version="1.0"?>